Tax Guide for Grocery Stores

 Items Purchased for Resale

-If you purchase an item with a resale certificate and use it, you owe a use tax on the cost of the item – at the same rate as the sales tax at the location of use – to the CDTFA.
+If you purchase an item with a resale certificate and use it, such as a soda or cleaning supplies, you owe use tax on the cost of the item at the same rate as the sales tax at the location of use.

 Supplies, Equipment, and other Business Expenses

-Items you purchase for use in your business (displays, advertising materials, bookkeeping and maintenance supplies, storage equipment, and refrigeration units, among others) are subject to tax at the time of purchase.
+Purchases of items for use in your business, such as displays, advertising materials, bookkeeping and maintenance supplies, storage equipment, and refrigeration units, are subject to tax at the time of the purchase.

-If you purchase taxable property without paying California tax and use the property for a purpose other than for resale, you owe a use tax.
-For example, if you issue a resale certificate to purchase soda but give it away or consume it, you owe use tax based on its purchase price.
+If you purchase taxable items without paying tax and use the items instead of reselling, you owe use tax.
+For example, if you purchase soda for your inventory and issue a resale certificate, but give it away or drink it, you owe use tax based on its purchase price.

 The use tax rate is the same as the sales tax rate in effect at the location of use.